sveinse/lumina/README.md

 ### History

-This project started as a one-off installation in the authors home cinema.
-The plugins mainly represents the author's own equipment.
-The project is a work in progress.
+This project started as a one-off installation for controlling the equipment in the authors home cinema.
+As a consequence, the current plugins offered by Lumina mainly represents the author's own equipment.